Technology

 Project Structure

-The project is organized around four tabs, each backed by dedicated API routes and UI components:
+The project is organized around four tabs, each backed by dedicated API routes and UI components.
+Work through them in order for the best learning experience — each one builds on the concepts introduced before it.

 redis-tutorial/